steqeq/0000/docs/conceptual/gpu_memory.md

 :::{note}
 While `hipHostMalloc` allocated memory is accessible by a device, the host pointer must be converted to a device pointer with `hipHostGetDevicePointer`.

-Memory allocated through standard system allocators such as `malloc`, can accessed by device by registering the memory via `hipHostRegister`.
+Memory allocated through standard system allocators such as `malloc`, can be accessed a device by registering the memory via `hipHostRegister`.
 The device pointer to be used in kernels can be retrieved with `hipHostGetDevicePointer`.
 Registered memory is treated like `hipHostMalloc` and will have similar performance.

+On devices that support and have [](#xnack) enabled, such as the MI250X, `hipHostRegister` is not required as memory accesses are handled via automatic page migration.
 :::

 ### XNACK